Center for Research

 Faculty Extramural Research Grant

-All communications with funding sources outside of the university must be submitted through the Liberty University Office of Sponsored Programs.
+All communications with funding sources outside of the university must be submitted through the Liberty University Office of Sponsored Programs and Research.
 An overview of the grant writing process and how to apply can be found on the Grant Process page.

 Unless specifically instructed, LUCOM will not consider intramural applications for Faculty Release and Student Research Project Awards.